-In this post we will be looking at how you can make herb infused olive oil for health and healing.
-Often herb infused oil is seen as a tasty ingredient for cooking and to keep in the stock cupboard.
-But are you aware that infusing olive oil (or any other carrier oil) with herbs will not only add flavor and spice to your cooking but will also transform them into healing, soothing and relaxing aromatherapy oils and alternative medicinal preparations.
+In this post, we look at how to make herb infused olive oil for health and healing.
+Often herb infused oils are seen as tasty ingredients for cooking and that we keep in the stock cupboard.
+But are you aware that infusing olive oil (or any other carriers) with herbs will not only add flavor and spice to your cooking but will also transform them into healing, soothing and relaxing aromatherapy oils and alternative medicinal preparations.

-In this post we look at a simple, and very natural and effective, method for infusing oils utilizing the sun.
-I will also offer some suggestions for herbs that you can utilize and the healing benefits for each infusion.
+In this post, we look at a simple, and very natural and effective, method for infusing oils utilizing the power of the sun.
+We will also offer our suggestions for specific herbs that you can use and the healing benefits gained from each infusion.

 This method for infusing oil is known commonly as the Folk or Simplers method.